sade sati * sade sathi * sadhe-satti

 In sade-sati, the pain is the result of emotionally banging one's head against a wall by pretending that the wall is not there.
 Usually in this sort of contest the wall tends to win.

 Usually the wall is an emotional barrier.
-Caretakers, mother-figures, schoolteachers, parents, those charged with providing shelter and nourishment, those expected to produce unconditional love and acceptance, those who are trusted implicitly in protective and supportive roles, the homeland and the childhood home, the village, the root-culture, the ethnicity, its rhythms and customs, the farms and the fisheries, the ancient habits and seasonal calendar of a people in their place of settlement, all things local and parochial * these are the typical agents of sade-sati.
+Caretakers, mother-figures, schoolteachers, parents, those charged with providing shelter and nourishment, those expected to produce unconditional love and acceptance, those who are trusted implicitly in protective and supportive roles, the homeland and the childhood home, the village, the root-culture, the ethnicity, its rhythms and folkways, ancient customs, and established cultural norms, the farms and the fisheries, the ancient habits and seasonal calendar of a people in their place of settlement, all things local and parochial * these are the typical agents of sade-sati.

 Whatever comfort and protection is implicitly expected from these agents is likely to be inhibited by forces of resistance (Shani) whether the agent is a person or an environment.